garrettreed/garrettreed.info/README.md

 ## To-Do

+-   Favicon
+-   Analytics
 -   Spotify or Last.fm for listening
 -   Goodreads for reading
--   Github/Gitlab for work maybe?
+-   Github and/or Gitlab for work maybe?
 -   Blog
+-   Replace `data.json` with Netlify CMS